All Episodes

 I don't hide behind dots or anything.

-You appeared without a screen or anything on Nova Jones.
+You appeared without a screen or anything on Nova Jones?

-No sir, I mean although I was born and raised in the city, my parents are both country folks and one thing that they taught me from the day I was born was about the importance of honesty and telling the truth and that's all I'm trying to do.
+And one thing that they taught me from the day I was born was about the importance of honesty and telling the truth.

-So there was no screen up there, they didn't hide your face or disguise your identity?
+They didn't hide your face or disguise your identity.

-No sir, and I used my real name.
+No, sir, and I used my real name.

 That's a very brave thing to do under the circumstances.

-It's a very brave thing, and of course, one of the issues is that many, many people who would have given, of course, tremendous evidence based on the fact that they would be highly credentialed, such as a psychiatrist or a police officer, are, of course, the people who would not come forward on the program because the producers insisted that everyone had to show their face on camera, otherwise they would not be Uh, they would have to consider it for the program.
+And, of course, one of the issues is that many, many people who would have given, of course, tremendous evidence based on the fact that they would be highly credentialed, such as a psychiatrist or a police officer, or, of course, the people who would not come forward on the program because the producers insisted that everyone had to show their face in camera, otherwise they would not be considered for the program.

 No, I don't want to report one of those.